HomeEnterprise ITArtificial IntelligenceArtificial Intelligence in government can transform public service delivery and citizen experience

 Preferred Source of Google

 However, the adoption of AI in the public sector has been slower compared to the private sector, and there are a number of challenges and concerns that need to be addressed.
 One of the main challenges is the lack of technical expertise and understanding among government employees.
-Many government organisations do not have in-house AI expertise, and there is a need for training and capacity building to ensure that government heads are able to understand and effectively utilise AI technologies.
+Many government organisations do not have in-house AI expertise, and there is a need for training and capacity building to ensure that government technology heads are able to understand and effectively utilise AI technologies.

 Another challenge is the issue of bias in AI algorithms.
-If the data used to train these algorithms is biased, the results produced by the may also be biased.
+If the data used to train these algorithms is biased, the produced by the AI system may also be biased.
 This can have serious consequences, particularly in areas such as criminal justice, immigration and minority rights where decisions made by AI systems can have significant impacts on people’s lives.
 Governments need to ensure that the data used to train AI algorithms is diverse and representative, and that there are appropriate checks and balances in place to prevent bias.

 Advertisement